zweicoder/songbird/README.md

 - [ ] Periodic syncing, e.g. once a week

-## Other funky features
-_ [ ] (Maybe) Find songs that are low popularity and show them / purge them
-- [ ] Collaborative playlists that sync a few user's playlists to one

 ## TODO
 - Clean up server code (get access token of user)
 - Manage playlists